-- Do they achieve as much branding impact as print or broadcast advertising?
+Do they have as much impact as print or broadcast advertising?

-THE ECONOMICS AND IMPACT: Imprint a logo on it.
-An average $10.00 T-shirt becomes a walking billboard.
-It will be seen by 2208 people (remember, we’re talking average here) during its 6-month life.
-That means your marketing budget will pay $00.005 (half of one hundredth of a penny) for each set of eyes that sees your logo and branding message.
-This is about ¼ the cost per impression of a prime time commercial.
+Economics & Impact: Research shows the average logo-shirt is seen by 2208 people during its 6-month life.
+That’s a cost of $00.005 (half of one hundredth of a penny) for each set of eyes that sees your logo and branding message.
+This is about ¼ the cost per impression of a prime time TV commercial.

-Buy 100% cotton heavyweight styles.
-Weight is measured in ounces per yard.
-You want to put your logo on a shirt with a 6.0 weight or above.
-Don’t put your logo on a 50/50 blend.
-It won’t be used, but it will be remembered, and the recollection will reflect badly on your brand.
+- Current Logic – conventional thinking for the last decade or so has been to buy 100% cotton heavyweight styles.
+(Weight is measured in ounces per yard.)
+With 100% cotton you want to put your logo on a shirt with a 5.5 weight or above.
+DO NOT put your logo on a 50/50 blend.
+It won’t be used.
+It will be remembered.
+The recollection will reflect badly on your brand.

-For years the T-shirt gold standard was the remarkable Hanes Beefy-Tee.
-It is still a fine product, maybe not quite as good as it once was, and is no longer the only game in town.
+- Best Brands – For years the T-shirt gold standard was the remarkable Hanes Beefy-T. It is still a fine product.
+But in recent years quality has been inconsistent.
+The Beefy-T is no longer the only game in town.
 Gildan Ultra has become its equal and is usually a few pennies cheaper per shirt.

 The primary way to imprint your logo on a T-shirt is through a process called screen-printing.
-If you are, or expect to be, involved with selecting and purchasing branding products, you need to learn about this process.
-This blog carries a summary with this overwrought title: Learn How Screen-Printing Works.
-Fascinate Your Colleagues.
-Get Invited To The Best Parties.
-Click here to read it: http://nonprofitbrandingblog.com/2011/01/screen-printing-best-parties/
+If you are, or expect to be, involved with selecting and purchasing branding products, you need to learn about this process here.

-BOTTOM LINE: The right T-shirt will be prized by your supporter and will be used more often and for longer than the average – resulting in massive exposure for your logo at a ridiculously low price.
-The wrong shirt, or the wrong imprint, means the shirt will soon be used to wash the car or to wax the dining room table.
+A dynamic exists between your nonprofit and its supporters.
+That’s why The Lord of Logos Rules the Nonprofit Marketplace.
+Because the Lord Rules, the right T-shirt will be prized by your supporter and will be used more often and survive longer than the average.
+Thus massive exposure for your logo at a ridiculously low price.
+As indicated above – the wrong shirt, or the wrong imprint, means the garment will soon be used to wash the car or to wax the dining room table.